Micro Update Service (MUS)

 Security

-If the Micro Update Service is used to process updates generated by an SCCM Task Sequence, then only the following accounts should have write access to the share:
+If MUS is used to process files generated by an SCCM Task Sequence, only the following should have write access:

 • The SCCM Active Directory service account